PonyLucky/ComicReader/README.md

 - `F | F11` : Toggle fullscreen.
 - `M` : Toggle menu.
 - `Mouse wheel` : Scroll up / down.
 - `Mouse click` : Scroll up / down, depending on the position of the click.
 If the click is on the top half (0-40%) of the screen, it will scroll up.
 If it's on the bottom half (60-100%), it will scroll down.
-If it's in the middle (40-60%), it will toggle the menu.
+In the middle (40-60%), it will toggle the menu.